OpenDataology/website/content/en/docs/distributions/nutanix/uninstall-kubeflow.md

 +++
-title = "Uninstall Kubeflow"
-description = "How to uninstall Kubeflow from a Nutanix Karbon cluster" weight = 6
+title = "Uninstall OpenDataology" description = "How to uninstall OpenDataology from a Nutanix Karbon cluster" weight = 6

 +++

-## Uninstall Kubeflow
+## Uninstall OpenDataology
-To delete a Kubeflow installation, apply the following command from your terraform script folder
+To delete a OpenDataology installation, apply the following command from your terraform script folder

    ```
    terraform destroy -var-file=env.tfvars